lamg/migrate/doc/reference/project_file.md

 the current version schema.
 - `table_sync`: a list of tables whose values are synchronized with an insert statement in one of the project files.
+- `table_init`: a list of tables whose values will be set from an insert statement, in case the table is empty.